In a recent interview, legendary hedge fund manager Ray Dalio stated that “Cash is trash.”

 - Repurchase Agreements

-These types of investments are highly liquid and offer principal protection, making them attractive candidates for places to park cash temporarily.
+These types of investments are highly liquid and offer principal protection.
+This makes them attractive candidates for places to park cash temporarily.

-As discussed earlier, the point of cash in a portfolio is not to provide an investor with high levels of returns.
-Cash should be seen as a tool to acquire investment assets or provide an investor with liquidity when an event arises that requires it.
+As discussed earlier, the point of cash in a portfolio is not to provide investors with high returns.
+Instead, you should view cash as a tool to acquire investment assets or provide you with liquidity.

 If you are currently in a position where you are holding a great deal of cash in order to acquire assets at a discount during the next recession, you may want to consider earning some yield on those dollars while they are sitting on the sidelines.

-If you decide to escrow your property taxes, you could hold the escrowed funds in a money market mutual fund or money market account until the tax bill is due.
-That way, your funds are at least earning some interest while you keep them parked.
+Moreover, if you decide to escrow such payments as your property taxes, you could hold the funds in a money market mutual fund or money market account until the tax bill is due.
+That way, your funds earn at least some interest, rather than sitting stagnant.

-If you have a substantially large investable asset base, you may be able to generate a fair amount of portfolio income with the yield that is kicked off by money market investments.
+Furthermore, if you have a substantially large investable asset base, you may be able to generate a fair amount of portfolio income with the yield kicked off by money market investments.
 This is especially true when used to supplement dividends and bond interest payments.

 As you can see, there are plenty of ways that an investor can leverage money market securities.
 As with any other investment, it’s important to have a real strategy behind why you use a certain type of money market investment over another.